PlanetSmasher/APSystems-ECU-proxy-for-cloudless-operation/README.md

 The EMA site responds with a timestamp of the most recently received data (this is usually the recent data - 5 minutes).
 The ECU thinks it has fully updated the EMA site and has an internet connection with EMA.

+# Why?
+- Firmware updates are being pushed to my ECU-R without any notice or release notes
+- I want to prevent others from being able to shut down my PV installation (I own the hardware and want control over it)

 ---work in progress---
 - how to use